veracity/veracity-documentation/common/markdown/powerbi/Power bi.md

 For Row Level Security to work you need to create a security role called "MyDNVGLUser" in Power BI Desktop.
 You also need the MYDNVGL ID which is a GUID to be able to use USERNAME()-It looks like this: 57a61395-4dc1-4ff1-ad04-2f14a1b9e6c5|16.
 GUID is a unique identifier in DNVGL and Veracity on an individual basis.
 If the person change company or email, he or she will still be able to use the same account.
 Contact Mona Olander for giving you access to the tool where you can get the MyDNVGL GUID's.
-You can look up the GUID in the My DNV GL Admin tool: https://myadmin.dnvgl.com – go to “Users” and look up the email address of the user.
+You can look up the GUID in the My DNV GL Admin tool: https://myadmin.dnvgl.com ï¿½ go to ï¿½Usersï¿½ and look up the email address of the user.
 Click on the user.
-The GUID is the value in the “Id” field:
+The GUID is the value in the ï¿½Idï¿½ field:

 INSERT SCREENSHOTS